 “My time in Ireland ended in 2000.
 We had a young family, and decided it was time for me to leave the service.
 We moved to Cardiff.
 I started working as a bus driver, but nothing lived up to my time in Service.
 I could never find the challenges or the excitement that the Army gave me.
 I qualified as an HGV driver, but my PTSD was gradually starting to take over.

 “I didn’t see myself as having poor mental health at the time.
 To me I was normal.
 It was my wife, Helen, who noticed it and said something wasn’t right.

 “In 2013, everything came to a head, and I physically hurt Helen.
 Being arrested was a big wake-up call for me, and for our future really.
 I knew something was deeply wrong.
 The next day, we picked up the phone and asked a doctor for help.

-“We moved to Watchet, and for a while were happy living by the sea; but I began having suicidal thoughts.
-I don’t think I wanted to commit suicide but as the years and months go by and every day is like groundhog.
+“We moved and for a while were happy living by the sea; but I began having suicidal thoughts.
+I don’t think I wanted to commit suicide but as the years and months go by and every day is like Groundhog Day.
 You think - what’s the point?
-Then you start thinking, okay how can I do it without hurting me.

 “Helen noticed something was deeply wrong.
 She started looking after my medications and would lock the outside door.